 On November 15, 2016 (the "Closing Date"), we entered into an amended and restated credit agreement (the "Credit Agreement") to refinance our prior credit agreement.
 We accounted for the Credit Agreement as a debt modification.
 Pursuant to the Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments").
-Up to \$40.0 million of the Revolving Commitments may be used to obtain letters of credit, up to \$25.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain currencies other than U.S. Dollars ("Alternative Currencies").
+Up to \$40.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
 Each of the Term Loans and the Revolving Commitments is scheduled to mature on November 12, 2021.

 The Credit Agreement refinanced our existing \$400.0 million senior secured first lien credit facilities.
 All of the proceeds of the Term Loans were used to repay in full all of the obligations outstanding under the prior credit agreement and to pay transaction costs in connection with such refinancing and the Credit Agreement.
-As of April 30, 2017 we have \$142.5 million outstanding under our Term Loans and \$97.0 million outstanding under our Revolving Commitments.
+As of October 29, 2017 we have \$135.0 million outstanding under our Term Loans and \$97.0 million outstanding under our Revolving Commitments.

-As of April 30, 2017, \$153.0 million of the Revolving Commitments were undrawn.
+As of October 29, 2017, \$153.0 million of the Revolving Commitments were undrawn.
 The proceeds of the revolving credit facility may be used by us for capital expenditures, permitted acquisitions, permitted dividends, working capital and general corporate purposes.